Skip to Content

 As widely known as it is, it turns out that this gardening method for soil aeration has several disadvantages.

-The disadvantages of tillage
+The disadvantages of Tillage

 Tillage is known to bring about many problems further, especially when done constantly in years.